Electricity (Supply) Act 1919: Later enactments

 The Electricity (Supply) Act 1922 (12 & 13 Geo.
 5. c.
 46).
 Enabled joint electricity authorities to borrow money to finance electricity schemes.

-The London Electricity (Nos.
-1 & 2) Acts 1925 (14 & 15 Geo.
-5) permitted the London and Home Counties Joint Electricity Authority to purchase company electricity undertakings in London area in 1971.
+The London Electricity (No. 1) Act 1925 (15 & 16 Geo.
+5. c. lxii) and the London Electricity (No. 2) Act 1925 (15 & 16 Geo.
+5. c. lxiii) permitted the London and Home Counties Joint Electricity Authority to purchase company electricity undertakings in the London area.

 The Electricity (Supply) Act 1926 (16 & 17 Geo.
 5. c.
 51), established the Central Electricity Board.

 The Electricity Act 1947 (10 & 11 Geo.
-6, c.
+6. c.
 54), nationalised the UK electricity supply industry.
 The Electricity Commissioners and the joint electricity authorities were abolished.
 The ownership of electricity generation and transmission facilities were vested in the British Electricity Authority, and electricity distribution and sales in local electricity boards.

 The 1919 Act and most other electricity-related British legislation were repealed and replaced by the Electricity Act 1989.